voborgus/lmru--tech/content/en/values/people.md

 ### 4. We give and request constructive feedback.

 * We prefer non-violent communication.
-* We discuss facts, not emotions.
+* We discuss facts, not emotions or personality.

 #### Practices & rituals:
 *[BORD](../../glossary/#bord)*, *[did something — ask for feedback](../../glossary/#did-something-ask-for-feedback)*